Estella Warren: Fashion modeling

 Estella Warren was discovered by Rhonda Broadbelt Fonte, the owner of Broadbelt & Fonte Models, in 1994 when she was a synchronized swimmer living in Ontario.
 Broadbelt Fonte then introduced Warren to George Gallier, the owner of American Models.
 She then went to New York City to shoot some photo tests.
-During that time, Gallier introduced her to fashion photographer Ellen Von Unwerth, who immediately saw Estella's beautifully unique looks and booked her for a photo shoot for Italian Vogue.
+During that time, Gallier introduced her to fashion photographer Ellen Von Unwerth, who booked her for a photo shoot for Italian Vogue.

-Her international modelling career and recognition worldwide was assured after she shot the Cacharel fragrance campaign "Eau d'Eden" with French photographer director Jean-Paul Goude.
-The Chanel No. 5 campaign with director Luc Besson followed; both campaigns happened while she was managed by George Gallier.
+She began her international modelling career with the Cacharel fragrance campaign "Eau d'Eden" in 1996, with French photographer director Jean-Paul Goude.
+The Chanel No. 5 campaign with director Luc Besson followed in 1998; both campaigns happened while she was managed by George Gallier.

 Warren has appeared on the cover of Vogue, Vanity Fair, Elle, Cosmopolitan, and in two television commercials for Chanel No. 5 perfume.
 Warren was ranked Number 1 on Maxim's Hot 100 List in 2000 when she was 21.
 She was ranked Number 52 in FHM's "100 Sexiest Women in the World 2006" special supplement and was the November 2007 entry in Stuff magazine's pinup calendar.

-Warren also has appeared in campaigns for UGG Australia, Andrew Marc, Perry Ellis, Nine West, Cartier, Volvo, De Beers, and Cacharel, as well as in television advertisements for Samsung.
-Additionally, she has modeled for Victoria's Secret and hosted the television special for the Sports Illustrated Swimsuit Issue.
+Warren also has appeared in campaigns for UGG Australia, Andrew Marc, Perry Ellis, Nine West, Cartier, Volvo, De Beers and Cacharel, as well as in television advertisements for Samsung.
+Additionally, she has modelled for Victoria's Secret and hosted the television special for the 2000 Sports Illustrated Swimsuit Issue.

-She appeared on the cover in the nude for the third issue of the 3D magazine World's Most Beautiful, which came out in June 2013.
+She posed nude for the cover of the third issue of the 3D magazine World's Most Beautiful, which came out in June 2013.

 Acting

-Warren's films include Driven (2001), Planet of the Apes (2001), Kangaroo Jack (2003), The Cooler (2003), Stranger Within (2013), and Just Within Reach (2017).
+Warren's films include Driven (2001), Planet of the Apes (2001), Kangaroo Jack (2003), The Cooler (2003), Stranger Within (2013) and Just Within Reach (2017).

-Warren appeared in That '70s Show in 2003, as well as a two-part crossover role in Law & Order and Law & Order: Special Victims Unit, in September 2005.
+Warren appeared in That '70s Show in 2003, as well as a two-part crossover role in Law & Order and Law & Order: Special Victims Unit in September 2005.
 She also appeared in an episode of Ghost Whisperer in 2005.

 Warren has appeared in music videos for INXS's "Afterglow", Blank & Jones' "Beyond Time" and Dr. Dre's "I Need a Doctor".
 She also appeared in the film Just Within Reach with Lenny Von Dohlen, Alex Cubis, Tami Romen and Thomas Duffy.